Goods and Services Tax GST (India) What is GST?

-There are many GST compliances like filing of GSTR1, 2A, 2B e way bill, which has to be online updated periodically at GST portal.
+There are many GST compliances like filing of GSTR1, 2A, 2B e waybill, which has to be online updated periodically at the GST portal.

-GST created system of e waybills for intra-state movement of goods in a close monitored manner.
+GST created a system of e waybills for intra-state movement of goods in a closely monitored manner.

-Under the e-way bill system, manufacturers, traders and transporters can generate e-way bills for the goods transported from the place of origin to its destination Tax authorities are also benefited from this system to reduce tax evasion.
+Under the e-way bill system, manufacturers, traders, and transporters can generate e-way bills for the goods transported from the place of origin to their destination Tax authorities are also benefited from this system to reduce tax evasion.

 The e-invoicing is required where annual aggregate turnover of more than Rs.500 crore and was extended to those with an annual aggregate turnover of more than Rs.100 crore.

-These businesses must obtain a unique invoice reference number for every business-to-business invoice by uploading on the GSTN’s invoice registration portal.
+These businesses must obtain a unique invoice reference number for every business-to-business invoice by uploading it on the GST’s invoice registration portal.
 The portal verifies the correctness and genuineness of the invoice.
-Thereafter, it authorises using the digital signature along with a QR code.
+Thereafter, it authorizes using the digital signature along with a QR code.